jaychia/coding-class/index.md

 2. `virtualenv venv` - this creates a virtual environment in the folder `venv`, which is created in whichever directory your current shell is in; no need to run this if you have a pre-existing virtual environment!
 3. `source venv/bin/activate` - this activates the virtual environment!

 With your virtual environment activated, everything you install via pip will now go into that `venv` folder instead of somewhere mysterious wherever Python is installed your computer (a 'global' installation).
 This makes it a lot neater to do this per project!
-Just make sure to activate the virtual environment by running `.\venv\Scripts\activate` on the appropriate `venv` folder whenever you want to run code or install Python packages for the project.
+Just make sure to activate the virtual environment by running `source venv/bin/activate` on the appropriate `venv` folder whenever you want to run code or install Python packages for the project.

 ## Windows